machitgarha/machitgarha/README.md

 Living without Linux *for me* is like living with one hand (well, the remaining one is, obviously, Git).
 Well, I have to mention I use Fedora Linux, and I love it: Stability while being up-to-date.
 I've been running it for nearly three years without even thinking a re-installation is needed.

 Last but not least, I'm proudly an Iranian and a Muslim.
-I'm interested in Islamic topics, being
+I'm also interested in Islamic topics, especially Islamic philosophy.

 ## Q&A From Myself!